Phala-Network/growth-program/README.md

-# Phala Ambassador Program V.4
+# Phala Ambassador Program V.5
 > 📢 This program is tracked transparently on GitHub.
 ![Phala_type_grn (1)](https://user-images.githubusercontent.com/39883171/177120886-1cee7f65-b73d-4987-89fd-7cbe1038f85e.png)
-# Phala Ambassador Program V.4 - updated July 2024
+# Phala Ambassador Program V.5 - updated March 2025

 ## Overview

 Phala Ambassadors are enthusiastic community members who volunteer to assist Phala Network in marketing, community management, content creation, etc. and receiving $PHA as compensation for their efforts.

-As of July, 2024, the Phala Network Ambassador Program consists of 1 Head Ambassador, 7 Senior Ambassadors and 12 Ambassadors.
-These active 20 Ambassadors share a monthly token pool of 84,000 $PHA, distributed based on their performances.
-Phala plans to recruit 30 more Ambassadors in the latter half of the year of 2024.
+As of March, 2025, the Phala Network Ambassador Program consists of 2 Head Ambassador, 4 Senior Ambassadors and 15 active Ambassadors.
+These active 21 Ambassadors share a monthly token pool of 90,000 $PHA, distributed based on their performances.
+Phala plans to recruit 30 more Ambassadors in the year of 2025.
 If you meet the criteria, and are interested in becoming part of the Phala Ambassador Phamily, please fill out the
 [application](https://bit.ly/AmbsApp).

 ## Criteria: